-Here are some tips to help assist with this change
+Here are some tips to help assist with this change:

 Continue this method until your baby has fully transitioned across to the new formula, this can take around about a week.

 Another way to transition is to mix the two formulas together for several days before you introduce the new formula completely.
 You can do this by preparing a separate bottle of each formula (current and new) and then mix the two formulas together in another bottle.
 However, this method is less preferable, as it is more difficult to detect if something in the new formula doesn’t agree with your baby.